oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 useful in a first-party scenario as well.
 First-party apps are applications where the same organization provides both the API and the application.

-For example, a web email client provided by the operator of the email account, or a mobile banking application created by bank itself.
+Examples of first-party applications are a web email client provided by the operator of the email account, or a mobile banking application created by bank itself.
 (Note that there is no requirement that the application actually be developed by the same company; a mobile banking application developed by a contractor that is branded as the bank's